Ilya246/stackl/README.md

 `$`: takes 2 values and returns them in swapped order

+`c`: takes 2 values and converts second value to type specified by first

 `d`, `i`, `\`, `t`, `'`: value literal specifiers: double, integer, char by-value, type, char: put specified value to end of queue<br>
 example: `d32.5` `i-5` `\32` `tint` `'c`

 `j`: takes 2 values and, if second value is not 0, jumps execution to index equal to first value

-any instruction may be prepended by an integer to repeat it that amount of times<br>
+any instruction may be prepended by an integer to repeat it that amount of times (example: 3e will cycle the queue by 3 elements)<br>
-prepending any instruction by a minus will treat the queue in reverse (-3i5 will add 5 to the *front* of the queue 3 times)
+prepending any instruction by a minus will treat the queue in reverse (example: -3i5 will add 5 to the *front* of the queue 3 times)

 try `./stackl -f filename.cls` on the examples in the `examples` folder to try it out, also use the `-d` argument to see execution flow